-With its water quality criteria recommendations and related policies, we have reached a point of ‘relentless incrementalism’, where EPA is focused on controlling pollutants to ever lower levels with insufficient consideration of the other factors that impair water quality or whether the new pollutant levels will lead to actual water quality improvements.
+We have reached a point of “relentless incrementalism,” where EPA is focused on controlling pollutants to ever lower levels without sufficient consideration of the other factors that impair water quality, or whether the new pollutant levels actually lead to water quality improvements.
 Many of these new mandates are implemented not as rules, but as policies and recommendations that do not receive the same thorough public review and analysis as formal rulemaking.

-- Continued Support for Integrated Planning & Community Prioritization of Clean Water Investments – EPA’s embrace and support of Integrated Planning concepts, which provide clean water utilities with more flexibility and control in how they meet their regulatory compliance obligations and prioritize their investments, is one of the most important clean water regulatory developments of the past decade.
+- Continued Support for Integrated Planning & Community Prioritization of Clean Water Investments – EPA’s embrace and support of Integrated Planning concepts, which provide clean water utilities with more flexibility and control over how they meet their regulatory compliance obligations and prioritize their investments, is one of the most important clean water regulatory developments of the past decade.